We’ve all seen vitamin ads telling us they’ll make us healthier than ever before.

 Have a look at the structural differences between vitamin B3 and B12 for example.
 B are used as coenzymes in the body yet B12 is more than 10 times the size and is immensely more complex in its structure than vitamin B3.

 How B Vitamins Affect The Brain

 All B vitamins are necessary cofactors in the process of energy production from carbohydrates, lipids, and proteins in different ways.

-Without the ability to create energy, our brain couldn’t function.
+Without the ability to create energy, our brain can’t function.

 This is the simple version.
 And is the reason why B vitamins can contribute to optimal brain function.
 Beyond energy production, there are three B vitamins that play specific roles in the brain and nervous system.
 Vitamins B6, B9, and B12 are considered the major players when it comes to brain health.